 Characteristics of a Good Listing Agent

-You will be in a relationship with your listing agent for a month or two or longer.
+You will be in a relationship with your listing agent for a month or two (or longer).
 Choose an agent you like and can relate to.
-Here are some of the characteristics sellers say they want in an agent:
+Here are some of the characteristics that sellers say they want in an agent:

 - Education: Ask about degrees and certifications.

 - Honesty: Trust your intuition.
-Your agent should speak from the heart.
+Your agent should seem sincere.

 - Networking: This is a people business.
 Some homes sell because agents have contacted other agents.

-- Negotiation skills: You want an aggressive negotiator, not somebody out to make a quick sale at your expense.
+- Negotiation skills: You want an aggressive negotiator, not somebody who is out to make a quick sale at your expense.

-- Good communicator: Sellers say communication and availability are key.
+- Effective communication: Sellers say that communication and availability are key.

 Finally, ask for a personal guarantee.
-If the agent won't guarantee performance and release you from a listing upon request, don't hire that agent.
+If the agent won't guarantee performance and release you from a listing upon request, don't hire them.